xabbu42/Master/arbeit.md

 realization function is normal and the CS is injective.
 \End{definition}

-With above precise definition for a normal realization, we are able to formulate and proof the following realization theorem:
+We are know ready to complete the connection between S4 and LP by the following realization theorem giving a constructive way of producing the necessary proof functions to realize a S4 theorem in LP:

 \Begin{theorem}[Realization] \label{realization}
 If $S4 ⊢ A$ then $\LP ⊢ A^r$ for some normal